mmistakes/minimal-mistakes/projects/index.md

 ---
 layout: page
-title: Githup Pages | Minimal mistakes
+title: My Projects
-excerpt: "Instructions on how to install and customize the Jekyll theme Minimal Mistakes to create Github page"
+excerpt: "About the project that I am involved or intersted in"
-tags: [sample post, code, credit]
+tags: [projects, resources]
 comments: true
 modified: 2014-10-21
 ---